OpenDataGIS/ckanext-facet-scheming/README.md

     pip install -r requirements.txt
     ```

-3. Add `facet_scheming` to the `ckan.plugins` setting in your CKAN
+4. Add `facet_scheming` to the `ckan.plugins` setting in your CKAN
    config file (by default the config file is located at
    `/etc/ckan/default/ckan.ini`).

+5. Remember to point the schemas files in the config file.
+If you keep them into the proposed directories, the ckan config files mus be like:

+   '''ini
+   scheming.dataset_schemas =  ckanext.facet_scheming:scheming_schemas/ckan_geodcatap.yaml
+   scheming.group_schemas = ckanext.facet_scheming:scheming_schemas/ckan_group_geodcatap.json
+   scheming.organization_schemas = ckanext.facet_scheming:scheming_schemas/ckan_org_geodcatap.json
+   scheming.presets = ckanext.facet_scheming:scheming_schemas/presets.json

+   scheming.dataset_fallback = false
+   '''

+   Look at "Config (.ini) file" section for more details to configure the extension.

-4. Clear the index in solr:
+6. Clear the index in solr:

 	`ckan -c [route to your .ini ckan config file] search-index clear`

-5. Modify the schema file on Solr (schema or managed schema) to add the multivalued fields added in the scheming extension used for faceting.
+7. Modify the schema file on Solr (schema or managed schema) to add the multivalued fields added in the scheming extension used for faceting.
 You can add any field defined in the schema file used in the ckanext-scheming extension that you want to use for faceting.
    You must define each field with these parameters:
    - type: string - to avoid split the text in tokens, each individually "faceted".
    - uninvertible: false - as recomended by solr´s documentation